 In 2015, through the CTAS program, the COPS Office made 67 awards in the amount of $25,756,164 to Tribes or Tribal consortium to support the hiring and equipment needs of Tribal jurisdictions.

 For more information about the Fiscal Year 2015 award, please visit the Tribal Justice and Safety Website.

-Under CTAS, the Office of Community Oriented Policing Services (COPS) offered funding through Purpose Area #1: Tribal Resources Grant Program (TRGP) Hiring and Equipment/Training.
+Under CTAS, the COPS Office offered funding through Purpose Area #1: Tribal Resources Grant Program (TRGP) Hiring and Equipment/Training.
 Purpose Area #1 is designed to expand the implementation of community policing and meet the most serious needs of law enforcement in Tribal Nations through a broadened comprehensive program.
 The funding can be used to hire or re-hire career law enforcement officers and Village Public Safety Officers as well as procure basic equipment and training to assist in the initiation or enhancement of Tribal community policing efforts.

 The COPS Office is pleased to announce the availability of a variety of training opportunities specifically for recipients of the COPS Tribal Resources Grant Program (TRGP) and the tribal community.
 The COPS Office provides training and technical assistance (TTA) to implement and enhance justice system efforts, particularly in the Tribal law enforcement field.
 For more information, please click here on Tribal Law Enforcement Community Policing Resources.

-|2013 Award List|
+|2015 CTAS Award List|

 |Tribal Community Policing Resources Info Sheet|